eclipse-pass/pass-documentation/developer-documentation/release/README.md

 These projects have GitHub workflow automations in place to perform releases that need to be triggered manually.
 See more detailed [release steps with automations](release-steps-with-automations.md)

-## Java release
+## Java Release
 The release automations will follow these steps. **You will only need to follow this process if the automations fail.**

 Maven is used to perform many of the release tasks:

-* It sets versions and builds
+* Sets versions and builds
 * Tests
 * Pushes release artifacts.
-* Maven may also build Docker images.
+* May also build Docker images

 The versions of all the Java artifacts are the same for a release.
 The parent pom in `main` sets the version to be inherited by all its children.
 This project therefore needs to be released first, as all other projects need to reference it.
 After this is released, other projects are released in an order which guarantees that all PASS dependencies for them have already been released.
 You will need to wait for artifacts to show up in Maven Central before building a module which depends on them.